Share page on Social Media: f Share t G+ find us on Twitter: @wssmagnews

 Women's Football History

-Women's Football goes back long before 1881 when a well publicised Scotland v England international (see copy newspaper advert below) was played in Liverpool to an overwhelming crowd, admission was 1 shilling (5 pence), that's about £4.50p in 2013 money.
+Newspaper archives appear to reveal an 1881 national tour, another well publicised Scotland v England international (see copy newspaper advert below) was played in Liverpool to an overwhelming crowd, admission was 1 shilling (5 pence), that's about £4.50p in 2013 money.

 Of course the Women's game began long before 1881, playing standards were already relatively high by then.

 No one really knows just how much further back Women's Football goes, there's evidence early versions of women's football go back many 1000's of years.

 Cave paintings found in the Lascaux caves in France dated to 17,000 years ago seem to depict a football game, gender isn't clear for all the characters shown, perhaps every one played.

 Ancient forms of Women's Football appear to have been widely played in numerous countries.

 Below a women is clearly shown playing a ball on an ancient Greek period vase about 2700 years old.
 To any football player, this looks like goal keeper making a good save, it's not possible to tell from the image if it was an air filled ball, something like we use today.